Lynn Mabry

-Lynn Mabry is an American singer best known for her work with Parliament-Funkadelic and as co-founder of The Brides of Funkenstein.
+Lynn Mabry (born March 21, 1958) is an American singer best known for her work with Parliament-Funkadelic and as co-founder of The Brides of Funkenstein.
 Known for her dynamic stage presence and powerful vocals, Mabry has also toured or recorded with artists such as Talking Heads, George Michael, Don Henley, Bette Midler, Sheila E., and others.
 In addition to her performance career, she is recognized for her philanthropic work providing music and arts programs for underserved youth.

 Early life

 Mabry was born and raised in Vallejo, California, in a musical household and grew up singing in her local church.
 She began her professional music career as a teenager performing with Latin percussionist Coke Escovedo’s band, appearing on TV shows and touring as an opening act for Earth, Wind & Fire.

 Sly Stone and Parliament-Funkadelic

 In 1976, Mabry was hired by her cousin Sly Stone as a backing vocalist for his album Heard Ya Missed Me, Well I'm Back.
 She toured with Sly Stone’s band, opening for George Clinton’s Parliament-Funkadelic and Bootsy Collins.
 Clinton invited Mabry and fellow Sly Stone backing vocalist Dawn Silva to join his expanding P-Funk collective.

 Mabry recorded backing vocals on P-Funk releases including Funkentelechy vs. the Placebo Syndrome (1977) and appeared on major P-Funk tours.